alix-tz/escriptorium-documentation/docs/walkthrough_import.md

 ![image: Demonstration of importing a transcription from a series of XML files](img/import/import_xml.gif "Importing segmentation and transcription from XML files")

 !!!
 Warning "Known bug"
-    If you delete a transcription version <!-- todo: add link to transcription versions --> named "A" and try to import a transcription from an XML file naming it "A" as well, then the new transcription version will not be created: you need to use another name.
+    If you delete a [transcription version](walkthrough_transcribe.md#transcription-versions) named "A" and try to import a transcription from an XML file naming it "A" as well, then the new transcription version will not be created: you need to use another name.

 !!!
 Tip
-    When importing XML files generated with other tools such as Transkribus, it can be usefull to run a segmentation task targetting only the line masks <!-- todo: add link to mask recalculation --> or to preprocess the file with a tool such as [LSS](https://github.com/ponteineptique/lss).[^lss]
+    When importing XML files generated with other tools such as Transkribus, it can be useful to run a segmentation task targeting only the [line masks](walkthrough_segment.md) or to pre-process the file with a tool such as [LSS](https://github.com/ponteineptique/lss).[^lss]

 [^lss]: Layout Segmentation Simplifier.